 - Depending on yor budget, there are various manufacturers of soft shell roof top tents on the market.
 Eg. Howling Moon, Front Runner, Darche

 - Heavier than the Soft Shell tents.

 - Very easy to setup and pack up.

 - Bedding can be left in place while travelling, freeing up some valuable space in the vehicle.

-- They use about 2.2m of your roof legth, however the actual roof to the tent can be used as storage platform.
-(The later only applies to the Aluminium 'Clamshell' tent from The Bush Company.)
+- They are about 2.2m in length, which means they normally block all your roof space.
+However if made from Aluminium, the actual roof of the tent can be used as storage platform.

 - Depending on yor budget, there are various manufacturers of hard shell roof top tents on the market.
 Eg. The Bush Company, Howling Moon.